 - Drinking plenty of fluids

-- Drinking chicken soup – Though this has long been a home cure, studies now show that chicken soup has an anti-inflammatory action and relieves congestion by speeding the motion of mucous through the nose and reducing the contact time of viruses with the nasal wall lining.
+- Drinking chicken soup – Though this has long been a home cure, studies now show that chicken soup has an anti-inflammatory action and relieves congestion by speeding the motion of mucus through the nose and reducing the contact time of viruses with the nasal wall lining.

 - Getting adequate rest